top of page

 Step 2: Select a DC fuse

 Example: Let's say we have eight 12V puck lights which are 3W each.
-The amp of each light would be 3W ÷ 12V = 0.25A.
-We have eight of them so: 0.25A × 8 = 2A.
-We want to give ourselves a 25% buffer, so we will choose a 2.5A fuse for this system.
+The amperage of each light would be 3W ÷ 12V = 0.25A.

 Once we know the fuse size we can go ahead and choose an appropriate fuse.
-Let’s look at some of the most common fuses;
+Let’s look at some of the most common fuses.

 AGC / MDL fuse